diego-aslz/rest-resource/README.md

 # Rest Resource

-Rest Resource is a framework wich whose goal is to provide an easy and simple way to access RESTful Web Services Apis like Rails.
+Rest Resource is a framework whose goal is to provide an easy and simple way to access RESTful Web Services Apis like Rails.
 It's intended to work like ActiveResource.